 The village of Moni with its traditional Chief’s house, is only a 15 minute walk away and the lodge is a great base for bird watching and hiking, and visiting local weavers.

-This is a special area, accessed by flying into the Ngurah Rai Airport, is sacred to the Lio people.
+This is a special area, accessed by flying from Ngurah Rai Airport Bali, is sacred to the Lio people.
 It abounds in legends as the home of the spirits of people with special powers (not quite as stated on the notice boards).
 The spirits of ordinary mortals entered between the two enormous rocks, Konde (queen) and Ratu (king) found at the side of the road to the National Park, known as the gate of the spirits, Konderatu.

 Eco Friendly / Eco Certification